TransUnion (NYSE:TRU) Releases FY 2025 Earnings Guidance

 TransUnion (NYSE:TRU – Get Rating) updated its FY 2025 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of $6.000-$ for the period.
 The company issued revenue guidance of $5 B-.TransUnion also updated its FY 2022 guidance to $3.840-$4.000 EPS.

-The business also recently announced a quarterly dividend, which was paid on Friday, March 25th.
-Stockholders of record on Thursday, March 10th were given a dividend of $0.095 per share.
-This represents a $0.38 dividend on an annualized basis and a dividend yield of 0.37%.
+The firm also recently declared a quarterly dividend, which was paid on Friday, March 25th.
+Shareholders of record on Thursday, March 10th were issued a dividend of $0.095 per share.
 The ex-dividend date of this dividend was Wednesday, March 9th.
-TransUnion’s dividend payout ratio is currently 5.29%.
+This represents a $0.38 dividend on an annualized basis and a yield of 0.38%.
+TransUnion’s dividend payout ratio is presently 5.29%.

-In related news, Director Suzanne Patricia Clark acquired 277 shares of the company’s stock in a transaction that occurred on Friday, February 25th.
-The shares were acquired at an average price of $90.35 per share, with a total value of $25,026.95.
-The transaction was disclosed in a filing with the SEC, which is accessible through this link.
+In other news, Director Suzanne Patricia Clark bought 277 shares of TransUnion stock in a transaction dated Friday, February 25th.
+The shares were purchased at an average cost of $90.35 per share, with a total value of $25,026.95.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
 Also, EVP Heather J. Russell sold 2,867 shares of TransUnion stock in a transaction dated Tuesday, March 1st.
-The shares were sold at an average price of $90.76, for a total value of $260,208.92.
+The stock was sold at an average price of $90.76, for a total value of $260,208.92.
 The disclosure for this sale can be found here.
-Insiders sold a total of 6,515 shares of company stock worth $583,714 in the last ninety days.
-0.21% of the stock is currently owned by insiders.
+Over the last three months, insiders have sold 6,515 shares of company stock worth $583,714.
+Insiders own 0.21% of the company’s stock.

-A number of hedge funds and other institutional investors have recently bought and sold shares of the business.
-KB Financial Partners LLC purchased a new position in shares of TransUnion during the 4th quarter valued at $31,000.
-NEXT Financial Group Inc boosted its stake in TransUnion by 40.7% during the fourth quarter.
-NEXT Financial Group Inc now owns 698 shares of the business services provider’s stock valued at $83,000 after buying an additional 202 shares during the period.
-Penserra Capital Management LLC grew its position in TransUnion by 23.6% during the fourth quarter.
-Penserra Capital Management LLC now owns 849 shares of the business services provider’s stock worth $100,000 after buying an additional 162 shares in the last quarter.
-Virtu Financial LLC bought a new position in TransUnion in the 4th quarter worth about $300,000.
-Finally, Glenmede Trust Co.
-NA raised its holdings in shares of TransUnion by 29.7% in the 4th quarter.
-Glenmede Trust Co.
-NA now owns 2,684 shares of the business services provider’s stock valued at $317,000 after acquiring an additional 615 shares in the last quarter.
+Large investors have recently made changes to their positions in the business.
+Deutsche Bank AG raised its stake in shares of TransUnion by 6.3% during the fourth quarter.
+Deutsche Bank AG now owns 1,194,885 shares of the business services provider’s stock valued at $141,689,000 after acquiring an additional 70,318 shares in the last quarter.
+Parametric Portfolio Associates LLC raised its stake in shares of TransUnion by 7.1% during the fourth quarter.
+Parametric Portfolio Associates LLC now owns 206,456 shares of the business services provider’s stock valued at $24,482,000 after acquiring an additional 13,634 shares in the last quarter.
+Wells Fargo & Company MN raised its stake in shares of TransUnion by 1.7% during the fourth quarter.
+Wells Fargo & Company MN now owns 442,667 shares of the business services provider’s stock valued at $52,491,000 after acquiring an additional 7,594 shares in the last quarter.
+NewEdge Advisors LLC bought a new stake in shares of TransUnion during the fourth quarter valued at approximately $789,000.
+Finally, California State Teachers Retirement System raised its stake in shares of TransUnion by 1.7% during the fourth quarter.
+California State Teachers Retirement System now owns 342,074 shares of the business services provider’s stock valued at $40,563,000 after acquiring an additional 5,767 shares in the last quarter.
 Institutional investors and hedge funds own 97.07% of the company’s stock.

 About TransUnion (Get Rating)